Wluper/matilda/README.md

 0. <strong>Requirements</strong>
 1. <strong>Installation</strong>
-   - Option A) Running the Server with Docker
+   - Option A: Running the Server with Docker
      - Docker and docker-compose
-   - Option B) Running the Server with flask (WSGI) or gunicorn
+   - Option B: Running the Server with flask (WSGI) or gunicorn
      - Downloading & Installing Modules Requirements
      - Run the server
    - Optional: Installing a MongoDB local database